 I took Bus No. 17 to Long Bien Bus Station for 90 minutes (the bus stopped a lot along the way, and took the long path) and walked to Old Quarter.
 It cost 7,000 Vietnamese Dong.
 If you’re taking other buses in the city and you don’t know how much to pay, the price is always written beside the bus door.

 The public transport system in Da Nang city is less convenient than Hanoi.
 But as always, ask the locals, preferably younger ones as most of them do speak English.

-For inter-city transport, you can easily book them through hostel, travel agents and even convenient stores.
-While it is very easy to get a ticket at last minute in low season, I would suggest buying the ticket one or two days before your departure to next destination during the peak season, which is from March to June and September to November.
+For inter-city transport, you can easily book them through the hostel, travel agents, and even convenience stores.
+While it is very easy to get a ticket at the last minute in the low season, I would suggest buying the ticket one or two days before your departure to the next destination during the peak season, which is from March to June and September to November.

 You’ve probably heard of the legendary landscape in Vietnam which impressed lots of travelers around the world.
 If you think that Vietnam is all about cultural stuff, no, it’s not.
 Limestone hills in Ha Long Bay, Rice Terrace in Sapa, the river caves in Trang An, and so much more, all of them will definitely leave you in awe.